 Use the IRS Tax Withholding Estimator to asses and, if needed, adjust withholding for the remainder of the year.
 The more allowances claimed on a W-4, the less income tax withheld and vice versa.

-Unless a qualifying life event takes place, you’re only eligible to enroll, make changes, or cancel an employer-provided or marketplace health plan during open enrollment.
+Unless a qualifying life event takes place, you’re only eligible to enroll, make changes, or cancel an employer-provided or Health Insurance Marketplace plan during open enrollment.
 This can happen as early as mid-October, but varies by plan, so be on the lookout.

 As you compare plans, be sure to factor in anticipated health-related expenses, like surgical procedures and pregnancy.
 Compare each plan’s premium, deductible, co-pays, and out-of-pocket maximum to determine which plan best suits your needs.